sonic-net/sonic-mgmt/tests/sub_port_interfaces/Sub-ports-test-plan.md

 ## Setup configuration

 Each sub-ports test case needs traffic transmission.
-Traffic starts transmission, if DUT and PTF directly connected interfaces have the same VLAN IDs.
+Expected traffic transmission is possible only if DUT and PTF directly connected interfaces have the same VLAN IDs.
 So we need configure correct sub-ports on the DUT and PTF.

 For example the customized testbed with applied T0 topo for test_packet_routed test case looks as follows: